EldorZang/Advanced-Programming-2-assignment-2/README.md

 4. Copy Models, Hubs and Controllers folder from git to project's folder (overwrite new files).
 5. Copy program.cs file to project's folder.
 8. Check server address WITHOUT TRAILING SLASH (usually something like http://localhost:7050) - easiest way is to run the server and check its address.
-9. Open ReactServerProject/ClientApp/src/App.js and change line 9 with new server address.
+9. Open ReactServerProject/ClientApp/src/App.js and change line 9 with new Api server address.
-10. Open ApiServer/Controller/apiController.cs and change line 18 with new server address.
+10. Open ApiServer/Controller/apiController.cs and change line 18 with new Api server address.
 11. Open ApiServer/Models/UsersDb.cs and change line 21 with new server address.

 Ratings Server (Main Server):